….and 5 more things you didn’t know about Jay & the Americans

 United Artists (the record label for whom the group was recording at the time) was as ecstatic as the group was since they were getting ready to release a new single called “When It’s All Over.”
 On the flip-side of “When It’s All Over” was a song called “Cara Mia.”
 The song had been a hit for David Whitfield in 1954, whose vocal was accompanied Mantovani’s orchestra on the recording.
-(The song was written by Mantovani and Whitfield’s producer Bunny Lewis).
-The group had begged the record label to allow them to record the song for years.
+Jay and the Americans had begged the record label to allow them to record the song for years.
 They had been doing it in their live show since 1963 but when they asked the record label to put it out as a single, they looked at Jay #2 and said, “Who do you think you are?
 Alan Jones?”
 Well, finally the record label had relented and allowed the group to record the song as the B-side to “When It’s All Over”.
-United Artists thought for sure the group would sing the intended “push” side on the Tonight Show appearance, but they instead handed the band sheet music to “Cara Mia.”
+United Artists thought for sure the group would sing the intended “push” side on the Tonight Show appearance.
+Instead, the Americans handed the band sheet music to “Cara Mia.”
 At first, United Artists was horrified as they had already begun promo on the A-side of the record.
 But as calls came in to NBC studios asking where they could buy this new record by Jay and the Americans, NBC referred those calls to United Artists.
 UA realized they had a hit on their hands and immediately begin promoting “Cara Mia” as the hit.
 “Cara Mia” hit the charts in May 1965 and peaked at number 4 nationally.
 But its likely that none of it would’ve happened if it wasn’t for Sammy Davis, Jr.

 Scroll Down for 5 More Things You Probably Didn’t Know About “Cara Mia”

-See Jay & the Americans live in concert – Click above for details.
+See Jay and the Americans live in concert – Click above for details.

-- In 1963, when Jay Traynor left the Americans following the success of “She Cried” (and a few singles that failed to chart), the group’s guitarist Marty Sanders brought his friend David Blatt to audition for the vacant lead singer slot.
+- In 1963, Jay Traynor left the Americans following the success of “She Cried.”
+The group’s guitarist, Marty Sanders, brought his friend David Blatt to audition for the vacant lead singer slot.
+Sandy recalls the staircase leading into his basement (where the audition was held) filled with Sandy’s parents and several neighbors who came running in to hear who was singing.
 The song that won him the audition?
 “Cara Mia,” a full 2 years before the group would record the song.
-Sandy recalls the staircase leading into his basement (where the audition was held) filled with Sandy’s parents and several neighbors who came running in to hear who was singing.

-Although songwriter credit goes to Tulio Trapani and Lee Lange, these were actually pseudonyms for Mantovani (whose orchestra accompanied David Whitman on his 1954 recording of the song) and Whitman’s producer Bunny Lewis.
+Although songwriter credit goes to Tulio Trapani and Lee Lange, these were actually pseudonyms.
+They were actually Mantovani and Whitman’s producer Bunny Lewis.
+Mantovani’s orchestra accompanied David Whitman on his 1954 recording of the song.

-- “Cara Mia” was featured in the sitcom “My Two Dads” in an episode called “No Rules.”
+- The sitcom “My Two Dads” featured “Cara Mia” in an episode called “No Rules.”
 The show’s two dads, played by Paul Reiser and Greg Evigan, are after the same girl.
 Reiser goes to her office to help her decide and it turns out she’s studying for a psychology exam.
-At which point Evigan bursts in in tight pants and a ruffled shirt with a band and mimes to the Americans’ recording of “Cara Mia.”
+Evigan bursts in in tight pants and a ruffled shirt and mimes to the Americans’ recording of “Cara Mia.”